Review and sign transactions from a single secure screen with Ledger Flex™

 What is a Private key?

 Private keys are the central element of crypto ownership.
 Blockchain is a digital storage network, and having the private key for a given blockchain address means that you control everything at that address.
-Your crypto wallet generates a private key (along with a corresponding public key) any time you create a blockchain address.
+Your crypto wallet generates a private key (along with a corresponding public key) any time you create a new account.

 The best way to think about key pairs is by imagining your public key as a PO box: it allows others to find you, and send you things.
 In contrast, the private key lets you access what’s inside and send assets, much like having the key to the mailbox.
 In essence, your private key is what gives control over a specific account and all of the assets it contains.
 This is why it is so important to manage your private key responsibly.